Housing Benefit can help you pay your rent if you’re unemployed, on a low income or claiming benefits. It’s being replaced by Universal Credit.

 - you’re already claiming Universal Credit (unless you’re in temporary or supported housing)

-- your partner is already claiming Housing Benefit
+- you live with your partner and they are already claiming Housing Benefit

 - you’re residing in the UK as a European Economic Area jobseeker

 - you’re an asylum seeker or sponsored to be in the UK